hnakamur/rustc-deb/src/doc/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 public structure with `pub use`.

-For example, say that we made a library named `art` consisting of a `kinds` module containing an enum named `Color` and a `utils` module containing a function named `mix` as shown in Listing 14-2:
+For example, say that we made a library named `art` consisting of a `kinds` module containing two enums named `PrimaryColor` and `SecondaryColor`, and a `utils` module containing a function named `mix` as shown in Listing 14-2:

 <span class="filename">Filename: src/lib.rs</span>